GorkhaSchool/Class-5/Computer/Word Processor.md

 # Word Processor
 ## 3. Answer Questions
-### Write two ways for selecting text in MS word.
+### a.
+Write two ways for selecting text in MS word.
 Two ways to select text in MS Word are:

 - Drag the mouse over the text.
 - Hold Shift and use arrow keys.
 ---
-### Which are basic three font styles?
+### b.
+Which are basic three font styles?
 The basic three font style are:
 - Bold
 - Italic
 - Underline
 ---
-### How many change case options are available in MS Word ?
+### c.
+How many change case options are available in MS Word ?
 Write their names.
 There are 5 change case options available.
 They are:
 - Sentence case
 - lowercase